 A century ago, five brothers decided to form a business.
-For 100 years, we have overcome challenge after challenge.
-We've weathered depressions, recessions, wars, and unrest.
+For more than 100 years, we have overcome challenge after challenge.
+We've weathered depressions, recessions, wars, unrest, and most recently, a pandemic.
 Our family business has found a way to thrive across the span of decades.
 We wanted to tell the stories of the amazing people who made this anniversary possible, from our humble beginnings to the company you see today.

 Henry Miller and his five sons Henry, Louie, Charlie, Frank, and Herman, had been operating a greenhouse for about a decade.
 Miller Farm & Greenhouse, the company that would eventually be renamed Miller Diversified, was incorporated in April of 1920.